devsecfranklin/talk-hack-the-universe/shmoo_firetalks/PITCHME.md

 Note:

+- For Radio Jove you can listen in on other folks that already have a working setup.
 - You will find a ton of stuff poking around the Pisgah site.
   - Loose coupling between SARA and PARI.